 There are two major categories of crimes: felonies and misdemeanors.
 Of these two, the misdemeanors are the less serious ones.

-There is even an option of probation, which means that if the defendant meets all the criteria and completes the probation period successfully, the class C misdemeanor charge will be dropped, and there will be no record of it when it comes to background checks.
+There is even an option of probation, which means that if the defendant meets all the criteria and completes the probation period successfully, the class C misdemeanor charge will be dropped.
+There will be no record of it regarding background checks.

 How to Deal With a Class C Misdemeanor